HACC2018/The-Johnson-Family/README.md

  The development process for Gather conformed to Issue Driven Project Management practices.
 In a nutshell, development consists of a sequence of Milestones.
 Milestones consist of issues corresponding to 2-3 day tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

- The following sections document the development history of Gather.